Auquan/help_project/_posts/articles/2020-05-22-auquan-seir-cdc.md

 layout: article
 title: "Auquans SEIR Model Added To The CDC's Ensemble Model"
 categories: articles
-excerpt:"Auquan's modified SEIR model has now been including in the CDC repo and will be used to generate the CDC's predictions"
+excerpt: "Auquan's modified SEIR model has now been including in the CDC repo and will be used to generate the CDC's predictions"
 tags: []
 image:
   feature: articles/cdc_model.jpg